cultuurnet/apidocs/projects/uitdatabank/docs/entry-api/reuse-places-organizers.md

-# Reuse places & organizers
+# Reusing places & organizers

 When creating an event via the UiTdatabank Entry API, you can and must use existing places (locations) and organizers in UiTdatabank.